colinbourassa/14cux-firmware/utils/srec/readme.txt

 V1.41   Fixed spelling errors
-V1.42   Changed return code from srec2bin if output file fails to be created V1.43   Use S6 instead of S5 count record when record count is greater than 65535
+V1.42   Changed return code from srec2bin if output file fails to be created V1.43   Use S6 instead of S5 count record when record count is greater than 65535 V1.44   Use <stdbool.h> for boolean types (not published) V1.45   Fix compiler warnings for ignored return values (not published) V1.46   Fix srec2bin creation when last address is 0xFFFFFFFFF

 The utilities now compile using the free MinGW GNU based tools as well as GCC under Linux using Gnu Make.